intjelic/python-sfml/doc/sphinx/source/documentation/graphics.rst

    Abstract base class for objects that can be drawn to a render target.

-   :class:`sfml.graphics.Drawable` is a very simple base class that allows objects of derived classes to be drawn to a :class:`sfml.graphics.RenderTarget`.
+   :class:`sfml.graphics.Drawable` is a very simple base class that allows objects of derived classes to be drawn to an :class:`sfml.graphics.RenderTarget`.

    All you have to do in your derived class is to override the draw virtual function.